Blog

 - Splitting hardwood floors

-If these sound familiar, low humidity could be the cause or at least a contributor.
+If these sound familiar, dry air in your house could be the cause, or at least a contributor.
 So what now?
 You could check for and seal any air leaks or try DIY humidification, but the most effective way to manage humidity levels in your home is a centralized humidifier.

 What Is a Central Humidifier?